-To enable the IBM Db2 HA cluster to call the appropriate GCP API commands to start, stop, and monitor the TSAMP resource for the floating IP address, you need to download a helper script from GCP to the host VMs.
-When you create the floating IP address resource in IBM TSAMP, you reference the GCP helper script.
+To enable the IBM Db2 HA cluster to call the appropriate Google Cloud API commands to start, stop, and monitor the TSAMP resource for the floating IP address, you need to download a helper script from Google Cloud to the host VMs.
+When you create the floating IP address resource in IBM TSAMP, you reference the Google Cloud helper script.

 This section provides information about licensing requirements.

 IBM Db2 licenses

 When running IBM Db2 on GCP, you must bring your own license (BYOL).
 You can obtain Db2 licenses from SAP or from IBM.
 For more information about licensing and support, see the following SAP Notes: